The topic of this story has become so overrated now that it is bordering cliche territory.

 Me: “You’re right.
 Ok.
 I’ll be your Ivanka Trump (the fat version, Ivanka is a tree branch) and you could be my Jared Kushner if you could answer this one question: Would you consider me Jewish although no one on my mother’s side is, only on my father’s side?
 Because I know according to Jewish faith you are what your mother is and even if your father is Jewish you are still not considered Jewish.
 Do you agree with that too?”

 Joe: “Of course I would still think of you as Jewish.
-Like I said, I am very culturally open.”
+As I said, I am very culturally open.”
 After that, I was sold.
-I loved and respected the fact that he was so accepting, like I told him, most Jewish people I encountered are very close minded and have somewhat of a cavalier attitude.
+I loved and respected the fact that he was so accepting, like I told him, most Jewish people I encountered are very close-minded and have somewhat of a cavalier attitude.

 We had first corresponded with each other on Friday afternoon.
 He kept calling me throughout the day.
 We made plans to meet up on our first date that Sunday.
 “I am going to a Jewish Greek festival on Sunday, would you like to join me?”
 That was a buzz kill.
 What is romantic and tempting about going to a gathering under the hot sun underneath an umbrella packed with people all the way downtown?
 When I didn’t jump on that he offered, “Or we can go to a museum.
 How do you like the MoMa?
 There’s an exhibit there that I’d like to see.”
 My eyes lit up after hearing that.
 “I love museums!
 Sounds wonderful,” I enthusiastically replied.
 “If it works out between us we could hit up all the museums all over New York,” he replied.
 “You know I’m related to the artist Salvador Dali, he is a second cousin of my mother.
 My parents retired to Israel and I visit them once a year.”